Beaumont Road, Plymouth, Devon

-For 26 years from 1885 Fr John Keily (later Bishop of Plymouth) was parish priest at Holy Cross.
+For twenty-six years from 1885 Fr John Keily (later Bishop of Plymouth) was the resident priest at Holy Cross.
 In 1889 he built an arch in the liturgical east (geographical south) wall and added a new sanctuary, the floor of which was raised in 1893 to improve accommodation in the extension to the boys’ school running beneath this part of the building.
-It is stated by Cosgrove that the sanctuary floor loadings did not allow for a stone altar, hence the present timber altar (and hence the fact that the building was never consecrated).
+It is stated by Cosgrove (Centenary Souvenir, 1981) that the sanctuary floor loadings did not allow for a stone altar, hence the present timber altar (and hence the fact that the building was never consecrated).

 On January 13 1941 the school suffered bomb damage and an incendiary bomb came through the roof of the church but the subsequent fire was tackled before too much damage was done.